Kedarnath Judgment on Sedition: Urgent Need of a Review

 Kedarnath Judgment: Procedural Lapses

-There were four appeals before the supreme court wrt Kedarnath judgment on sedition.
+There were four appeals before the Supreme Court of India (SCI) in reference to Kedarnath judgment on sedition.
 C.A.
-169 of 1957, which arose from the grant of special leave to appeal was dismissed.
-And the three other appeals, i.e. C.A.
-124-126 of 1958, which arose from the certificate granted by the high courts, were allowed and the cases were remanded back to the high courts.
-The challenge to s.
-124A, IPC, was however, same in all the appeals.
+169 of 1957, which arose from the grant of special leave to appeal, was dismissed.
+The three other appeals, i.e. C.A.
+124-126 of 1958, which arose from the certificate granted by the high courts, were allowed, and the cases were remanded back to the high court.
+The challenge to section 124A of IPC, was however, same in all the appeals.

 However, even then C. A. 169 of 2015 was dismissed.
 This would make a layperson believe that making calls for bringing in revolution, as in JNU, is sedition.
 But the reason for the above discrepancy is rather technical.
-Since C. A. 169 of 1957 didn’t arise from a certificate granted by the high court.
-The supreme court thus didn’t find it fit to remand the case back to the high court.
+Since C. A. 169 of 1957 didn’t arise from a certificate granted by the high court, the SCI didn’t find it fit to remand the case back to the high court.

-However, there was no decision on merits on the facts of the case in any of the appeals before the supreme court.
-The decision just laid down the law, and since no attempt was made to seek decision of the supreme court on facts, none was rendered.
-Frankly speaking, this is another instance of callousness of the supreme court, which, it pretty often does, by not rendering decisions on facts even after comprehensive perusal of the same.
+There was no decision on merits on the facts of the case in any of the appeals.
+The decision just laid down the law, and since no attempt was made to seek decision of the SCI on facts, none was rendered.
+Frankly speaking, this is another instance of callousness of the SCI, which, it pretty often does, by not rendering decisions on facts even after comprehensive perusal of the same.
 This left it open for the executive to keep misusing the provision of sedition under the IPC.

 Kedarnath Judgment: Bad Law on Sedition

 Further, the decision per se is bad law.
-The question was whether section 124A infringed the right to freedom of expression.
-Sec 124A is indeed an attack on the right to freedom of expression.
-Instead of addressing the issue, the supreme court introduced a qualification to the definition of sedition.
+The question was whether section 124A of IPC infringed the right to freedom of expression.
+Section 124A of IPC is indeed an attack on the right to freedom of expression.
+Instead of addressing the issue, the SCI introduced a qualification to the definition of sedition.
 It stated that intention or tendency to incitement of violence, public disorder, law and order problem, was a qualification to the definition of sedition.
-And without showing any such intention or tendency, the offense of sedition is not made out.
-This compromise declared section 124A constitutional albeit with the changed definition.
+Without showing any such intention or tendency, the offense of sedition was not made out.
+This compromise thus declared section 124A of IPC constitutional.

-Kedarnath is an arbitrary judgment with no independent application of mind.
-The supreme court relied upon the law existing in the UK as enumerated in an earlier decision of the federal court but never applied its mind independently to it.
-This judgment has corrupted the scheme of IPC and needs an urgent review.
+Kedarnath judgment is arbitrary with no independent application of mind.
+The SCI relied on the British law as enumerated in an earlier decision of the Federal Court witthout applying its mind independently to it.
+Unfortunately, the Kedarnath judgment has corrupted the scheme of IPC and needs an urgent review.

 About the Author